Black Eyed Peas drop out of Jackson tribute concert

-LONDON The Black Eyed Peas will not take part in a Michael Jackson tribute concert being held in the Welsh city of Cardiff at the weekend, organizers said.
+LONDON The Black Eyed Peas will not take part in a Michael Jackson tribute concert being held in Cardiff at the weekend, organisers said.

 The band was one of the biggest draws in the lineup for the show on Saturday.